Information for International Scholars

 To come to HSBI as a lecturer or researcher, you can either apply for one of the job postings or finance your stay at the university through a scholarship.
 You can find suitable funding programmes here:

-If you wish to come to HSBI without having a regular job here, you will need an invitation letter from a host.
-If you do not have a host yet, you can find out about our faculties and research institutes to find a suitable person.
-If you need support with that, please send us a description of your teaching or research focus at welcome@hsbi.de and we will help you.
+If you wish to come to HSBI without having a regular job here, a host must invite you.
+If you do not have a host yet, you can find out about our faculties, research institutes and ongoing research projects to find a suitable person or send us a description of your teaching or research focus at welcome@hsbi.de and we will help you.

 Apply for a visa